 Examples of good practice were evidenced in all four domains.
-These related to: patient safety in respect of staff training and development; recruitment; safeguarding; the management of medical emergencies; infection prevention and control; radiology and the environment.
+These related to patient safety in respect of staff training and development, recruitment, safeguarding, the management of medical emergencies, infection prevention and control, radiology and the environment.
 Other examples included health promotion, engagement to enhance the patients' experience and governance arrangements.

-There were no areas requiring improvement identified.
+No areas requiring improvement were identified during this inspection.